 This rule change request was submitted following the Federal Court decision handed down in August 2011 between the Australian Energy Regulator (AER) and Stanwell Corporation (the "Stanwell case").
-The proponent is concerned that the Federal Court decision has introduced uncertainty around the operation of the bidding in good faith provisions and highlighted issues in relation to the implementation of the original policy intent.
+The South Australian Government is concerned that the Federal Court decision has introduced uncertainty around the operation of the bidding in good faith provisions and highlighted issues in relation to the implementation of the original policy intent.

-The proponent considers that the Federal Court's interpretation of the good faith bidding provisions is inconsistent with the original policy intent of the provisions as defined at the time of the ACCC's 2002 determination.
+The South Australian Government considers that the Federal Court's interpretation of the good faith bidding provisions is inconsistent with the original policy intent of the provisions as defined at the time of the ACCC's 2002 determination.

-The proponent notes that the ACCC's determination to incorporate the good faith provisions was based on the intention that pre-dispatch forecasts could be relied on by participants with some level of assurance.
-Initial bids or rebids that are made without an intention for them to be honoured can undermine the reliability of pre-dispatch forecasts, and hinder effective and competitive demand and supply side responses.
+The South Australian Government notes that the ACCC's determination to incorporate the good faith provisions was based on the intention that pre-dispatch forecasts could be relied on by participants with some level of assurance.
+Initial offers or rebids that are made without an intention for them to be honoured can undermine the reliability of pre-dispatch forecasts, and hinder effective and competitive demand and supply side responses.